shfkdroal/Robot-Learning-in-Mixed-Adversarial-and-Collaborative-Settings/README.md

 1. **Gneralized force classifier based on the top camera images**
 2. **Robot learning framework with the classifier**
-2. **Functionality to Capture the ground truth of robustness and sampled robustness**
+2. **Functionality to Capture the ground truth of robustness**

 ## Usage Examples

 A number of examples available under examples folder:
-- Press `ctrl/shift + mouse` to apply force, will be rendered simultaneously
+- Ground map of robustness: One can collect ground truth (numby matrix) of robustness by setting paramerter 'training_R_table_ground_truth' in training/train_init_ik.py true.
 - [`inverse_kinmatics.py`](./examples/inverse_kinmatics.py): generates an qpos vector, which can be copied to sim.data.ctrl[:] to generate controlling
 - robotics and objects: new objects can be added in xmls/Baxter/baxtermaster.xml
 - discrete perturbation: 2D plane remapped to N uniformly discretized circular points